PoisotLab/ms_networkary_classifiers/README.md

 # Guidelines for the assessment of network predictive models

-It is noteworthy that the ensemble model was systematically better than the component models.
-We do not expect that ensembles will *always* be better than single models.
-Networks with different structures than the one we simulated here may respond in different ways, especially if the rules are fuzzier than the simple rule we used here.
-In a recent multi-model comparison involving supervised and unsupervised learning, @Becker2022OptPre found that the ensemble was *not* the best model.
-There is no general conclusion to draw from this besides reinforcing the need to be pragmatic about which models should be included in the ensemble, or whether to use an ensemble at all.
-In a sense, the surprising performance of the ensemble model should form the basis of the last recommendation: optimal training set balance and its interaction with connectance and the specific binary classifier used is, in a sense, an hyperparameter that should be assessed.
-The distribution of results in
-@fig:optimbias and @fig:optimvalue show that there are variations around the trend.
-TODO fix this sentence

 We establish that due to the low prevalence of interactions, even poor classifiers applied to food web data will reach a high accuracy; this is because the measure is dominated by the accidentally correct predictions of negatives.